Rights & Responsibilities of Financial Aid Recipients

 - Comply with all financial aid application deadlines.

-- Reapply for the FAFSA each year you are enrolled at Sacramento State, and desire to be consideration for financial aid.
+- Reapply for the FAFSA and the Dream Act application each year you are enrolled at Sacramento State, and desire to be consideration for financial aid.

 - Provide correct and accurate information.
 Misrepresented information on financial aid applications and forms is a violation of Federal law and may be considered a criminal offense.